d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

                 stem_channels, num_classes, lr)
 ```

-We can see that each RegNet stage halves resolution and increases output channels.
+We can see that each RegNet stage progressively reduces resolution and increases output channels.

 ```{.python .input  n=12}
 %%tab all